USEPA/EPA_OMEGA_Model/ALPHA_Documentation/_build/html/_sources/introduction.rst.txt

 * drive_cycles
     * Contains .mat files that represent various compliance or custom drive cycles in the form of class_REVS_drive_cycle objects with the name drive_cycle.
 The "sim_xxx.m" Matlab scripts are basically deprecated at this point and have been replaced by the use of tags in config strings within the batch process (more on that below)
 * executable_tools
     * Contains tools for generating executable (binary) versions of the model.
-Primarily used for developing the GEM comliance model
+Primarily used for developing the GEM compliance model
 * functions
     * Contains various Matlab functions used during the modeling process.
 Also contains functionSignatures.json which Matlab can use to provide auto-completion assistance in the Editor
 * helper_scripts